LCOS's Response to the Covid-19 Pandemic

 Last March we moved all our worship services online.
 But now...

 Sunday worship services will still be livestreamed and available to watch online.
 You can check out our Youtube Channel for the videos each week, or find them on our Sermons and Worship Videos page.
 We will post the most recent worship video to our homepage as well.
-Or subscribe to our newsletter and we will email you each week with a copy of the video and a link to get the worship folder and other worship resources.
+Or subscribe to our newsletter and we will email you each week with a a link to get the worship folder, a link to our livestream on Facebook for that week, and other worship resources.

 OUR BUILDING AND GROUNDS-